splunk/public-o11y-docs/admin/notif-services/opsgenie.rst

 To create an Opsgenie integration in Observability Cloud:

 #.
 Log in to Splunk Observability Cloud.
 #.
+Open the :new-page:`OpsGenie guided setup <https://login.signalfx.com/#/integrations/opsgenie?search_pattern=opsge&category=all>`.
+Optionally, you can navigate to the guided setup on your own:

+   #.
 In the left navigation menu, select :menuselection:`Data Management`.

    #.
 Select :guilabel:`Add Integration`.

    #.
 In the integration filter menu, select :guilabel:`All`.

    #.
 In the :guilabel:`Search` field, search for :guilabel:`Opsgenie`, and select it.

    #.
 Select :strong:`New Integration` to display the configuration options.

 #.
 Enter a name for the integration.
 Give your integration a unique and descriptive name.
 For information about the downstream use of this name, see :new-page-ref:`About naming your integrations <naming-note>`.
 #.
 In the :strong:`Service Region` list, select your Opsgenie service region.
 #.
 In the :strong:`Token` field, enter the token copied from Opsgenie in :ref:`opsgenie1`.